-My recent independent research, "Grassroots Digital Urbanism: Reshaping Urban Space and Governance in Berlin”, has been funded by the German Research Association, DFG Walter Benjamin.
+My former independent research, Grassroots Digital Urbanism: Reshaping Urban Space and Governance in Berlin, was funded by the German Research Foundation through the Walter Benjamin Fellowship and hosted by Digital City Science at HafenCity University Hamburg.

 NILOUFAR VADIATI